Azure/AI-PredictiveMaintenance/docs/User Guides/AZTK Instructions.md

                 All the above field values are available as environment variables in the function app service which can be accessed at the function App Console

-        Step 3 : Run the below command in the directory which contains .aztk file
+        Step 3 : Run the below command in the directory which contains .aztk folder

                 aztk spark cluster ssh --id predictive-maintenance --user “clusterusername”